diderikk/SimpleChatApp/README.md

 ### Backend

-You need 6 system environment variables for the Phoenix application to run:
+You need 6 system environment variables and a local postgreSQL database for the Phoenix application to run:

 ```
 export SECRET_KEY_BASE="secret"